 You will be able to experience everything you desire food-wise in George Town, and this guide will concentrate on this area.

 For those with time to explore Penang a little further, there are some great places to visit outside of George Town, where you’ll not only find some great food, you’ll also be able to slow the pace down a little, stop by a small fishing village, and even visit a farm or two.

-Given the breadth of the Penang food scene, I’ve only managed to touch the surface with this guide.
+Given the breadth of the food in Penang, I’ve only managed to touch the surface with this guide.
 That being said, it should still provide you with a good feel for the food options available for your time on the island as well as the details of where to find the best dishes.